 ANOs with Cooperative Agreements with FWS

-Since 1994, the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) have entered into agreements with 10 Alaska Native Organizations (ANOs) involving 11 marine mammal species.
-ANOs are authorized by tribal authorities to enter into specific co-management or cooperative agreements.
-The agreements vary in content by species, ANO, and agency but generally describe harvest monitoring methods; collaboration on research, education, and outreach projects; required funding; means to resolve conflicts; and procedures for terminating the agreement.
+Since 1994, the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (FWS) have entered into agreements with several Alaska Native Organizations (ANOs) involving 11 marine mammal species (see links at right).
+ANOs are authorized by tribal leadership to enter into specific co-management or cooperative agreements.
+The agreements vary in content by species, region, and agency but generally describe harvest monitoring methods; collaboration on research, education, and outreach projects; required funding; means to resolve conflicts; and procedures for terminating the agreement.

 In 1997, NMFS and FWS entered into an “umbrella agreement” with the Indigenous People’s Council for Marine Mammals (IPCoMM), which was revised in 2006.
 The umbrella agreement provides a foundation and a direction for developing co-management agreements between ANOs and federal agencies.
 IPCoMM was given the authority to enter into this umbrella agreement by authorizing resolutions from the Alaska Federation of Natives and those tribally authorized ANOs that are members of IPCoMM.

-Co-management efforts have integrated the field skills and knowledge (i.e., traditional/indigenous knowledge) of Alaska Native hunters with the scientific and technological expertise of agency scientists to enhance understanding of marine mammals in Alaska, including their stock structure, status, trends, movement and habitat-use patterns, responses to climate change, animal health and condition, contaminants, and disease.
-Sampling of Native-harvested animals for scientific purposes (often referred to as “biosampling”) has provided tissues for a variety of studies.
-Education and outreach efforts have trained hunters in good hunting practices and biosampling, and familiarized Alaska Native youth with cultural and subsistence traditions.
+Co-management efforts have integrated the field skills and Indigenous Knowledge of Alaska Native hunters and subsistence users with the scientific and technological expertise of scientists to enhance understanding of marine mammals in Alaska, including their stock structure, status, trends, movement and habitat-use patterns, responses to climate change, animal health and condition, contaminants, and disease.
+Sampling of Native-harvested animals for scientific purposes (often referred to as biosampling) has provided marine mammal tissues for a variety of studies.
+Education and outreach efforts co-led by experienced hunters and resource managers reinforce sustainable hunting practices, and familiarize Alaska Native youth with cultural and subsistence traditions.
 Such efforts contribute significantly to marine mammal conservation and the maintenance of subsistence cultures.

 What the Commission Is Doing